Andrew Henderson

 Digital Nomad Visas in Latin America

-Brazil is a popular traveler destination known for its beaches, colorful carnivals, and its Amazon rainforest.
-It was the first South American Country to introduce the digital nomad visa in January 2022.
+Brazil is a popular destination known for its beaches, colorful carnivals, and Amazon rainforest.
+It was the first South American country to introduce the digital nomad visa in January 2022.

 You can also get Brazilian residence by investment or Brazilian citizenship by marriage.